pastor-methods/iigb-structure-spike/src/home/sectors/financial/financial technology/us/1 financial technology in Great Britain.md

 ---
 title: Financial technology in Great Britain
-image: path
+image: fintech.jpg
-thumbnail: thumbnailPath
+thumbnail: fintech.jpg
 heroVideo: heroVideoPath
 heroImage: heroImagePath
 fullVideo: fullVideoPath
-indexTemplate: page-us.html
+indexTemplate: subsector-page-us.html
 intro: The message goes here, no idea how long it will be but this example copy is 18 words.
 pageTitle: Financial technology in Great Britain
 layout: content.html